Theatre & Zuoz Globe

 Ivo Bärtsch is responsible for the Shakespeare Company and the English Theatre Company, the programme of the Zuoz Globe and the IBDP subject Theatre.

 IBDP subject Theatre

-As of the school year 2014/15, the Lyceum Alpinum Zuoz is offering the IBDP group 6 subject Theatre at standard and higher level.
+The Lyceum Alpinum Zuoz is offering the IBDP group 6 subject Theatre at standard and higher level.

 The IBDP theatre course is designed to encourage students to examine theatre in the full diversity of its forms around the world.
 This may be achieved through a critical study of the theory, history and culture of theatre.
 It will find expression through workshopping, devised work or scripted performance.

 At the core of the Theatre course lies a concern with clarity of understanding, critical thinking, reflective analysis, effective involvement and imaginative synthesis.